 Katherine Skelton (née Grange) is one of the RNZB’s longest serving dancers, joining the company in 2010 as the Todd Scholar.

-In 2018, Katherine was seen in classical roles including Balanchine’s Divertimento No. 15 and corps de ballet and solo roles in Val Caniparoli’s production of The Nutcracker.
-During the 2017 season, Katherine performed in Carmen by Roland Petit, Episode 31 by Alexander Ekman and the premiere season of Francesco Ventriglia’s Romeo and Juliet.
+Katherine’s roles in 2019 include Gretel in Hansel & Gretel by Loughlan Prior, Serenade by George Balanchine and Andrea Schemoly’s Stand to Reason.
+In 2018, Katherine performed classical roles including Balanchine’s Divertimento No. 15 and corps de ballet and solo roles in The Nutcracker by Val Caniparoli.
+During the 2017 season, Katherine performed Carmen by Roland Petit, Episode 31 by Alexander Ekman and the premiere season of Francesco Ventriglia’s Romeo and Juliet, as well as dancing the Grand Pas de Duex from Sleeping Beauty for Tutus on Tour.

 Hansel & Gretel